maldevel/IPGeoLocation/README.md

 **Features**
 ---
-* Define your own custom User Agent string
+* Define your own custom User Agent string.
-* Proxy support
+* Proxy support.
-* Get Geolocation for domain/hostname
+* Get Geolocation for domain/hostname.
-* Pick a random User Agent string from a list in file (Every User Agent string in new line)
+* Pick a random User Agent string from a list in file (Every User Agent string in new line).
-* Call program with no arguments to get your ip geolocation
+* Call program with no arguments to get your ip geolocation.
-* Open IP geolocation in google maps with default browser
+* Open IP geolocation in google maps using the default browser.

 **Geolocation Information**